Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 \subsubsection{Gamma WTD}

-Another WTD with exponential decay is the gamma distribution, which has been used widely for modeling a variety of phenomena, including human response times \cite{iribarren2011branching}, earthquake interevent times \cite{touati2009origin}, and pharmacological effects \cite{sun1998transit}.
-Suppose that entity $i$ follows the gamma WTD $T_{i}(t)=\lambda^2_{i}t e^{-\lambda_it}$.
+Another WTD with exponential decay is the gamma distribution, which has been used widely for modeling a variety of phenomena, including human response times \cite{iribarren2011branching}, earthquake interevent times \cite{touati2009origin}, and {delayed effects in pharmacodynamics} \cite{sun1998transit}.
+Suppose that entity $i$ follows the gamma WTD $T_{i}(t) = \lambda^2_{i}t e^{-\lambda_it}$.
 From a direct computation, we obtain